Extent of Protection

 Employers with more than 25 employees must allocate a certain percentage of positions to disabled workers.
 To help employers comply with this requirement, the State may take over some of the costs incurred with regard to the payment of wages, vocational training, adaptation of workstations and physical access to work, transport and the provision of adequate professional equipment.

-The employer must indicate that he will not tolerate any form of moral harassment or violence in the business.
-He/she also must remind managers and other employees that each of them is responsible for ensuring that such acts do not occur in the workplace.
-Even if the employer is not the perpetrator of the act of harassment or violence at work, he/she could be held liable for such act as he/she is responsible for preventing and penalizing such behaviour.
-If a prohibited act occurs, the employer must conduct an internal evaluation, in particular of the efficiency of established preventive measures.
-The employer must implement a management procedure to address any problems of harassment and work-related violence.
+Employers must indicate that they will not tolerate any form of moral harassment or violence in the business.
+They must also remind managers and other employees that each of them is responsible for ensuring that such acts do not occur in the workplace.
+Even if employers are not the perpetrator of the act of harassment or violence at work, they could be held liable for such an act as they are responsible for the prevention and penalisation of such behaviour. he employer must implement a management procedure to address any issues with harassment and work-related violence.